A Tribute to My Father

 John Koopman Jr.

-th century.
+At the very beginning of this century a crowd gathered in Washington DC to witness the unveiling of a controversial statue.
+It was a statute representing one of the most famous political figures of the 20th century.
 The controversy had nothing to do with the political views of the person or whether a statue was deserved.
 The controversy was in regard to how the political figure was depicted.
 It was President Franklin Delano Roosevelt in a wheelchair.

 President Roosevelt had been struck down with polio as a young man.
 He lost the use of his legs and had to use leg braces to walk.
 He did indeed spend a great deal of time in a wheel chair.
 The intent of the statue was to be an encouragement to those with a handicap.
 In spite of President Roosevelt’s handicap he was able to attain the highest political office in the country.
 However, if you know anything about President Roosevelt, he would have fought with everything he had to stop the statue from being displayed.
 He would have been dead set against it.